 Marshal Elliott grew up in Lakewood, Ohio and graduated from St. Edward High School and then Capital University with a Bachelor’s degree in Public Administration.
 He is a third generation law enforcement officer whose law enforcement career has spanned over 32 years.
 He worked undercover narcotics then followed in his father’s footsteps and became a Deputy United States Marshal.
 He later became an ATF Agent investigating terrorism, firearms and explosives cases.

-the mission of the US Marshals Service, to increase collaboration
+further the mission of the US Marshals Service, to increase

-between federal, state and local agencies and to involve
+collaboration between federal, state and local agencies and to involve

-in making their streets safer.
-Most notably, Marshal Elliott created the
+the community in making their streets safer.
+Most notably, Marshal

-Northern Ohio Violent Fugitive Task Force which has arrested nearly
+Elliott created the Northern Ohio Violent Fugitive Task Force which has

-fugitives to surrender at a local place of worship.
-This highly
+community and encourages fugitives to surrender at a local place of

-history of the Marshals Service.
-He has partnered with local media
+Service, captured after 56 years on the run.
+He has partnered with local

 established anonymous tip and text lines for tipsters to submit